 The immigration debate isn’t really about immigration.
 It’s about economics.
-I say this because when we say why should someone be “allowed” or “not allowed” to enter the United States, we are really asking what the consequences of their arrival means.
+I say this because when we say why should someone be “allowed” or “not allowed” to enter the United States, we are really asking what is the consequence of their arrival?
 So let’s look at the reasons people are upset about “illegals.”

 1. Cost – as I hear all the time, “illegals” are costing the American taxpayer X number of dollars per year.

-Yes, the costs are huge.
 Solution: stop structuring the entitlement system, so that more and more people receive government money.
-And, fix the tax code so income is not taxed – just consumption.
+And, fix the tax code so income is not taxed.
 Cost problem solved.